0x3bfc/iRODS/README.md

 ![Alt text] (images/iRODS-Logo.png "iRODS")

+In this repo we deploy iCAR, iRODS resources, Replica and iDROP2 web .. to run over Google Compute Engine, AWS, and Windows Azure.

 # Configure iRODS

 Before starting iRODS deployment, you have to generate some specific configuration keys, secrets and install reuired packages, follow the next steps

+**This README File for Local Deployment To deploy them on Google or AWS check their directories**

 **Install Vagrant**